Thorpe Marsh Power Station: Post closure (1994–)

 The 110 acre site was acquired by Able UK in 1995.

 During the 2007 United Kingdom floods, the 400 kV substation at the site was temporarily shut down on 27 June, whilst the 275 kV substation was not affected; operational service was fully restored by early 28 June.

 In October 2011, the Department of Energy and Climate Change approved the construction of a 1,500 MW combined cycle gas turbine power station at Thorpe Marsh by Thorpe Marsh Power Limited (parent Acorn Power Developments, see Acorn Energy) with an estimated cost of £984 million.
 Thorpe Marsh Power Limited proposed an initial capacity of 960 MW.
 The proposed development would also require the construction of an 18 km gas pipeline from Camblesforth; the gas pipeline was approved in 2016.

 Able UK demolished the original power station's cooling towers in 2012.

-In 2022 plans were unveiled to build a 1.4 GW / 3.1 GWh battery energy storage system on the site for £445 million by 2027, named the "Thorpe Marsh Energy Park".
+In 2022 plans were unveiled to build a 1.4 GW / 3.1 GWh battery energy storage system on the site for £445 million by 2027, named the Thorpe Marsh Green Energy Hub.
 A 1 GW / 2 GWh battery is also planned at the adjacent Almholme site.
 Local news sources have highlighted the projects' potential in repurposing the old power station's infrastructure.